 This summer is BIG!
 It is our 26th year anniversary and we could not be any more excited for the 26th iteration of our popular summer camps.
 With one year of pandemic summer camp experience under our belt, we are more than prepared to deliver summer camp fun in 2021.
 Since the last whistle was blown to conclude our 2018 summer camp, we have been working tirelessly to make 2019 an unforgettable summer camp experience for your child.

 We have added some new features like face painting and weekly photo journals.
 We refreshed our Theme Day calendar with uniquely fun ideas that will excite the whole camp.
 And our world famous Tournament Day will be bigger and more engaging than ever before.

 In short, we have waited 28 years for this summer to come and we plan to make it spectacular!

 This summer we are launching camps in a few new communities including Amesbury and Dedham.
-In addition to Brookline and Newton, we will be bringing our brand of fun to the following towns and cities:
+In addition to those new towns, we will be bringing our brand of fun to the following towns and cities:

 About Viking Summer Camps